I’ve been a vet for a quarter century now. Over that time I’ve seen just about everything go wrong that can.

 - Underwear & hygiene products (some dogs)

 Nearly all of these were either put in an insecure bin or left where pets could find them.
 If your bin’s getting raided, don’t wait.
+While not strictly a cause of sudden death, intestinal foreign bodies can kill within days.

 It might come as a surprise to learn that dogs like fertiliser.
 Not so surprising when you learn that it’s often made from chook poo or animal products.
 The same goes for compost made from food waste.